This post may include affiliate links; see our disclosure policy.

 Grades of matcha: Ceremonial grade, latte grade, and cooking grade

-Matcha is a fine powder made of ground green tea leaves that originated in East Asia.
-It’s consumed as part of traditional Japanese tea ceremonies, and an integral part of Japanese culture.
+Matcha is a fine powder made from ground green tea leaves, originating in East Asia.
+It’s consumed as part of traditional Japanese tea ceremonies and is an integral part of Japanese culture.
 There are three grades of matcha that correspond to quality:

-• Ceremonial grade matcha is the highest grade and fit for tea ceremonies; it has the brightest green color and smoothest flavor (find it here).
+• Ceremonial-grade matcha is the highest grade and is fit for tea ceremonies.
+It has the brightest green color and the smoothest flavor.

-• Latte grade matcha is slightly less bright green and has more bitter flavor (find it here).
+• Latte-grade matcha is slightly less bright green and has a more bitter flavor.

-For this iced matcha latte, we prefer either Ceremonial grade or Latte grade matcha for the brightest color and the best smooth flavor.
-We used the Ceremonial grade here, and it was fantastic!
-It’s worth the difference in price, and you only use a teaspoon at a time.
+For this iced matcha latte, I prefer either Ceremonial-grade or Latte-grade matcha for the brightest color and the best smooth flavor.
+I used the Ceremonial grade here, and it was fantastic!
+It’s worth the price difference, and you only use a teaspoon at a time.

-The best milk for an iced matcha latte is different from the hot latte.
-For a hot latte, whole milk is key for getting the best frothy texture to the steamed or frothed milk.
+The best milk for an iced matcha latte is different from that for a hot latte.
+For a hot latte, whole milk is key for getting the best frothy texture in the steamed or frothed milk.
 However, it’s the opposite for an iced latte!

-• The best non-dairy milk for an iced latte is oat milk, with a second choice of almond milk.
+• The best non-dairy milk for an iced latte is oat milk, with almond milk as a second choice.
 Non-dairy milk shines in an iced matcha latte!
 Something about less milkfat just works here.
-Our favorite is oat milk, but almond milk is also great.
+My favorite is oat milk, but almond milk is also great.

-Once you’ve got your hands on the ingredients, let’s make an iced matcha latte!
+Once you’ve got your ingredients, it’s time to make an iced matcha latte!
 In fact, you can probably make it quicker than reading this article.
 Here are the basic steps (or jump to the recipe):

 • Make the matcha.
 Whisk the matcha with water to make a paste, then add more water and whisk until it’s frothy.
-You can use a classic bamboo whisk that’s used for a cup of matcha or a regular whisk.
-(Here’s more on how to make matcha.)
+You can use a classic bamboo whisk for a cup of matcha or a regular whisk.

 • Add the sweetener.
-Honey is a great pair flavor-wise with matcha, or use maple syrup.
+Honey pairs well with matcha, or use maple syrup.
 You could also try Vanilla Syrup for a twist!

 • Combine and add ice.
 Add the matcha, frothed milk, and ice.
 You’re latte ready!

 Contrary to what you might think, tea lattes do have caffeine.
-This iced matcha latte has 1 teaspoon matcha powder, which contains 68 milligrams of caffeine.
-This is about one third less the amount in a cup of coffee, which has about 100 milligrams.
+This iced matcha latte has 1 teaspoon of matcha powder, which contains 68 milligrams of caffeine.
+That’s about one-third less than the amount in a cup of coffee, which has about 100 milligrams.

 Compare this to a double shot espresso, the amount typically in coffee lattes, which weighs in at 128 milligrams of caffeine.

 Want to step up your iced matcha latte, Starbucks style?
 Add cold foam!
 Cold foam is frothed nonfat milk that makes a frothy topping for cold coffee drinks like iced coffee, cold brew, and more.
-It simulates the frothy topping of the steamed milk in a latte, but at a cold temperature so it doesn’t melt when hitting the drink.
+It simulates the frothy topping of steamed milk in a latte, but at a cold temperature, so it doesn’t melt when it hits the drink.

-When you order an iced matcha latte at Starbucks, you can order it with a topping of cold foam.
+When you order an iced matcha latte at Starbucks, you can add cold foam as a topping.
 So why not try it at home?
 It’s fast and easy with a milk frother.
 Here’s How to Make Cold Foam.

 And that’s it!
-Let us know what you think of your latte in the comments below.
-Or tag us on Instagram when you make it!
+Let me know what you think of your latte in the comments below.
+Or tag me on Instagram when you make it!

 Save this recipe!